petrelharp/umich-feb-2022/umich-feb-2022.md

 $$\begin{equation}
  \text{Site}(f,w) = \sum_{i: \text{sites}} \sum_{a: \text{alleles}_i} f(w_a)
 \end{equation}$$
-is the total summarized weights of all *alleles* at all sites,
+is the total summarized weights of all mutations,

 . . .